ravi11112/house/README.md

 # house
-this a devops based home renting application
+this is a devops based home renting application

-in this  project we simply create a image of home renting website using docker and push it on Dockerhub
+in this  project we simply create a image ( nginx ) of home renting website using docker and push it on Dockerhub

 // step 1